a-maier/dynast/Readme.md

 the start and end of the propagator line. `p` is the propagator momentum (e.g. `l1 + q`) and `m` its mass.
-It is allowed to omit both `from` and `to` and the same time to denote a scalar product that is not associated with a graph edge. `dynasty` will ignore such scalar products.
+It is allowed to omit both `from` and `to` and the same time to denote a scalar product that is not associated with a graph edge. `dynast` will ignore such scalar products.

 The document separator `---` is optional but recommended for large input files to save memory.

-dynasty includes a
+dynast includes a
 [QGRAF](http://cfif.ist.utl.pt/~paulo/qgraf.html) style file
 `share/qgraf/yaml.sty` that generates the required input.
 If several fields have the same mass the corresponding masses in the